By Jim Kimble / Updated November 4, 2023

 If you live in an apartment or you’re renting a property, you probably can’t use an outdoor antenna.

 That’s fine.
 You can still get plenty of free, live TV in HD.
 I recommend using an indoor antenna for each TV unless you have a very powerful indoor antenna that works well.

 At my home in Boston, I’ve actually been using more than one indoor antenna for three TVs in my home.
 But this setup is for year-round testing purposes.
-Check out my guide to the Best Indoor TV Antennas of 2018 for my findings after months of testing.
+Check out my guide to the Best Indoor TV Antennas for my findings after months of testing.

 3) Optimize Antenna Position for Main TV

 Let’s have a quick word about safety before we start.
 Climbing on a roof or even up a ladder to reach the top of a pole is a big deal.
 It shouldn’t be taken lightly.
 Recruit a friend or family member for help even if it’s for holding a ladder in place or handing you tools.
 And save the beer drinking for later.
 When you’re finished the job, you can celebrate over all the free HD TV that you’ll be getting for the rest of your life.
 After your success, you’ll also be able to help that friend or family member with their antenna setup.
 OK?